 CRM,Data Management,ERP,Power BI,Reporting,Tableau,ZAP Data Hub

-Here’s ZAP’s CTO, Chris Reeves, with the first in a regular series of blogs digging into the technical side of business reporting from one or more data sources…
+In Part One – “The times they are a-changin’” – ZAP’s CTO, Chris Reeves, begins the first in a regular series of blogs digging into the technical side of business reporting from one or more data sources…

 Welcome!
 This is my first post here.
 I look forward to discussing new and existing Data Hub capabilities and warehousing best practices.
 This post is the first in a series discussing historical reporting.
 It’s a subject that I find more exciting than I should care to admit.
 If I can’t pass on a little of my enthusiasm, I’ll at least be content to have passed on some knowledge.